CassioML/cassandra-todolist-chatgpt-plugin/README.md

 touch .env
 ```

-and add (if you are using DataStax Astra) the two components of the Astra Token:
+and add (if you are using DataStax Astra) the two components of the Astra Token to your .env file:
 ```code
 astra_clientID="<<your clientID"
 astra_clientSecret="<<your clientSecret>>"